Herbal Remedies For Depression

 For depression that is caused by chronic stress, components of marijuana may be an effective treatment, according to a 2015 study by University of Buffalo scientists.
 The findings showed that stress caused a decrease in cannabis-like molecules naturally found in the brain, leading to behavior that mimicked depression.

 Another study published in 2007 by a team at McGill University showed that administering low doses of THC could work like an antidepressant by increasing serotonin.
 However, in high dosages, THC decreased serotonin and seemed to worsen depression.
+A lot of people have been using CBD vape kits as anxiety pens.

 “These findings confirm what has been reported by people who smoke cannabis,” explains Dr. Gabriella Gobbi, who co-authored the McGill study.
 “Often it produces euphoria, calmness, sociability, but in other circumstances it can produce bad dreams and negative feelings.”